GIScience/ors-netascore-workshop-agile-24/tutorial/openrouteservice.md

 the `docker-compose.yml` file.
 When you use the file provided by openrouteservice, the important aspects that need changing before running openrouteservice are the mappings of volumes and the amount of RAM to allocate.
 Under the `volumes` section of the file, you will see a number of commented out (with a #) lines.
-These are the mappings to the folders that we created in teh previous step, and so to allow the mappings you need to uncomment them (remove the first # of each line).
-You also need to comment out (add a # at the start of the line) the first mapping.
-Int eh end, the volume section should look as follows:
+These are the mappings to the folders that we created in the previous step, and so to allow the mappings you need to uncomment them (remove the first `#` of each line).
+You also need to comment out (add a `#` at the start of the line) the first mapping.
+In the end, the volume section should look as follows:

 ``` yaml
 volumes:  # Mount relative directories.
 ONLY for local container runtime.
 To switch to docker managed volumes see 'Docker Volumes configuration' section below.